-Foreign suppliers of electronic services are required to register as South African VAT vendors.
-A monetary threshold of R 50 000 in any 12-month period is applicable before a VAT registration liability is triggered.
+Foreign suppliers of electronic services must register as a vendor where the total value of the services supplied in South Africa exceeds R 50 000.

 These vendors will be allowed to register for VAT on the payments basis.

 The registration requirements apply to any supply of electronic services in the course or furtherance of an enterprise carried on by a person in an export country where at least two of the following circumstances are present: